 The Scheme only holds open-ended vehicles and expects to retain them unless:

-- There is a strategic change to the overall strategy that no longer requires exposure to that asset class or manager; - Mercer has been reviewed and the Trustee has decided to terminate its appointment.
+- There is a strategic change to the overall strategy that no longer requires exposure to that asset class or manager; - Mercer has been reviewed and the Trustee has decided to terminate the Mercer Funds.

 7. Corporate Governance